What is Restaurant Marketing?

 This quote still resounds true today.
 Finding out what marketing avenues are working, and which ones are not, is a difficult task for offline marketers.

 It can tell you how your campaigns are performing, and it can help make them even better.
-And this will give you a huge advantage over the marketers who do not have a way to attribute ROI to specific campaigns.
+And this will give you a considerable advantage over the marketers who do not have a way to attribute ROI to specific campaigns.

 But again, in an offline environment, this can become a very challenging thing to do.